-The agreement by both companies with Brookfield is to coordinate the studies where they may intersect.
+Brookfield WPCA is coordinating the studies where they may intersect.
 They are due to be completed by the end of June 2020.
-In addition, Brookfield will retain its engineering firm Langan, as needed at its expense, for advice and counsel in working with the planning studies.
+In addition, Brookfield has used its engineering firm Langan, as needed at its expense, for advice and counsel in working with the planning studies.
 Langan has a great deal of institutional knowledge in Brookfield.